 The most common reasons for root canal (Endodontic) treatment are infection of the inside of your tooth (the dental pulp) or unremitting pain due to an inflamed and hyper-responsive nerve (often called a "toothache").

 Patients needing Endodontic treatment often present to us with pain on chewing, a deep cavity that has allowed bacteria into the nerve space or dental pulp, or a persistent toothache that won't settle down.
+(In some cases, a past dental filling placed close to your nerve can trigger root canal treatment much later on).

 Root canal treatment removes nerve tissue, and blood vessels and capillaries from your tooth.
 Sometimes this tissue is living but in many cases (such as an infected tooth or dental abscess) these tissues are dead or necrotic already.